wadelau/wadelau.github.io/hanjst/what-is-hanjst.md

  ![Mindmap of templates engines](http://ufqi.com/blog/wp-content/uploads/2018/12/TemplateLanguage_Engine_forWeb.201812.png)

  What we expect for a client-side template, i.e., JavaScript-based template, are three keys points:
- - Run in client-side
+ - Run in client-side, optional in server-side
- - Independent of back-end scripts
+ - Independent of back-end programming languages
  - As powerful as templates of back-end

-apply these criteria to all of exist JavaScript-based templates
+Applying these criteria to all of exist JavaScript-based templates, however, it is hard to find one which meets all of these requirements.

+ As a

 ----